rahul-nitkkr/Vanished/README.md

+**VANISHED**

  This is a photo cum video messaging application , which allows users to send and recieve messages which get deleted after opening them and viewing them for 30 seconds.
 The images and videos are deleted from the server as well as the device.

 The backend used for this is Parse.com.